Kaitiaki Rawhi Whakaaturanga

 - an understanding of laws relevant to their work, such as the Animal Welfare Act.

-- usually work regular hours (including weekends) but may work overtime or be on call
+- usually start work early and may work overtime or be on call

-- often work in smelly and noisy conditions, with animals that can be dangerous
+- often work in smelly and noisy conditions, with animals that can be hazardous

 - may travel locally and internationally on conservation programs.